Sonoma County Food System Alliance

 Growing Our Farms Forum

 Apr 07, 2015 -

-The Ag & Natural Resources Team of the Sonoma County Food System Alliance will host a workshop to connect farmers and ranchers with land in Sonoma County, to share resources and explore opportunities for producers and landowners (public and private) to increase the availability of farmland for local food production.Read More »
+April 23, 2015 workshop to connect farmers and ranchers with land in Sonoma County, to share resources, and explore opportunities for producers and landowners to increase the availability of farmland for local food production.Read More »